IlFrenk/3D-Pong/README.md

 _Currently known bugs_:
         Camera movement in Cheat Mode
-        Jump makes the player fly (not necessarily a bug, 'cause we're in Cheat Mode)
+        Jump makes the player fly (not necessarily a bug, because you can jump in Cheat Mode only)
         Jump force conserves on respawn